or

 Source: Unsplash

-7. Surabaya: A Surprisingly Secure City in 2025
+7. Surabaya: A Surprisingly Secure City in 2026

 Even after the sun goes down, areas like Tunjungan Plaza and Embong Malang remain lively yet relaxed.
-Locals and visitors alike say they feel comfortable walking here at night—just remember to stay alert in traffic, which can be as hectic as anywhere else in Indonesia Independent safety reports back this up: TravelSafe-Abroad rates Surabaya as low risk overall, noting that pickpocketing incidents are rare, while Smartraveller advises travelers to remain alert in busy areas and stick to licensed taxis or trusted ride-hailing apps.
+Locals and visitors alike say they feel comfortable walking here at night.
+Just remember to stay alert in traffic, which can be as hectic as anywhere else in Indonesia.
+Independent safety reports back this up: TravelSafe-Abroad rates Surabaya as low risk overall, noting that pickpocketing incidents are rare, while Smartraveller advises travelers to remain alert in busy areas and stick to licensed taxis or trusted ride-hailing apps.
 Many solo female travelers also report feeling at ease exploring the city.

 Travel Tips for Surabaya

-• Best time to visit: May to September offers sunny weather and less rain—perfect for sightseeing.
+• Best time to visit: May to September offers sunny weather and less rain, perfect for sightseeing.

 • Getting around: Use Bluebird taxis or ride-hailing apps like Grab for fair rates and safety.